ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/learning.rst

     ...

 To plot the inference results in the form of residuals plot you can use the jupyter notebooks :code:`inference_results_1par_plots.ipynb` or :code:`inference_results_2par_plots.ipynb` for the single parameter or the two parameter inference respectively.
-To run the first script notebook, you need to provide the path to the :code:`inference_results.csv` files for either one or both the :code:`h_c` and :code:`sigma_k` parameters.
-To run the second notebook, you need to provide the path to the :code:`inference_results.csv` containing the prediction on both parameters.
+To run the first script notebook, you need to specify the path to the :code:`inference_results.csv` files for either one or both the :code:`h_c` and :code:`sigma_k` parameters directly in the notebook.
+To run the second notebook, you need to provide the path to the :code:`inference_results.csv` containing the prediction on both parameters directly in the notebook.